reimagined/resolve/docs/basics/write-side.md

 ```
 http://{host}:{port}/api/commands
 ```
-The request body should have the `application/json` content type and the following structure:
+The request body should have the `application/json` content type and contain a JSON representation of the command:

-[TODO] - this is a description of command object, not a request body format.
-Request body should be simply a JSON representation of a command, whatever it is.

 ``` js
 {